fern996/CS455_TermProject/README.md

 The app was originally based of the MVC design pattern.
 The model was going to be a database using the Room database library.
 But due to time and difficulties implementing the database, I pivoted to putting all the elemental data into an activity.
+This helped me to create a working app but, I believe, also reduced the number of ways I could use the data.
+For e.g., filtering, search functions.

 ## Installation:
 1. Download the .apk file onto your android device, preferably a phone.